speculatrix/tvh_epg/README.md

 * install a web server that can execute CGI-BIN programs, e.g. apache2 with "sudo apt-get install apache2"
 * enable cgi-bin programs e.g. run "sudo a2enmod cgid"
 * put the tvh_epg.py into /usr/lib/cgi-bin
-* put the config file into /usr/lib/cgi-bin/tvh_epg_config/
-* edit the config with your server details
+* access the CGI through your web browser and it will tell you what additional setup is needed
 * if you want channel icons, put them into a directory called TVLogos under the document root ** You can get FreeSat icons from https://github.com/Elky666/TVLogos